Skip to main content

 Updated by Stripe candidates

-This guide breaks down each stage of the Stripe PM interview process, what interviewers look for, and how to prepare with real example questions and actionable tips.
+This guide breaks down each stage of the Stripe product manager interview process, what interviewers look for, and how to prepare with example questions, actionable tips, and resources.

 Here's what the interview process can look like: